indisaurusrex/todo-react/README.md

 ## Features for initial app

-1. [x] Create an item
+1. - [x] Create an item
 2. - [x] See all items
 3. - [x] Delete an item
 4. - [x] Edit an item
 5. - [x] Complete an item
-6. Edit order (drag items around?
+6. - [] Edit order (drag items around?
 Sort by function?)

 ## Look and feel plans
 - [x] Rainbow background
 - [x] Card over the top (mobile first look)
 - [x] Clean look
-- Clouds turning into sunshine animation when you do something?
+- [] Clouds turning into sunshine animation when you do something?
     - [x] Change card header image of weather according to your completion of todo in %

+## Set up
+Clone this repo with `git clone git@github.com:indisaurusrex/todo-react.git` Install dependencies using `yarn install`
+Run the app using `yarn start`

+## About the project
+Originally written in React class components, everything has been converted to use React Hooks as these are seen as best practice right now.
+CSS has been converted into CSS Modules as this is currently the preferred option and means components can be more easily reused.
+Testing was initially not done using TDD.
+Once testing is implemented for existing features (as of 28th June '21), all new features should be written using TDD.

 ## Future opportunities